Payroll Guides

 What are fringe benefits?

-Which fringe benefits are taxable?
+Are fringe benefits taxable?

 Most fringe benefits are taxable unless they meet specific IRS exclusions.
 Common taxable examples include cash bonuses, personal use of company vehicles, and gift cards.
 Non-taxable examples include small “de minimis” perks or qualified safety and service awards within IRS limits.